 The important thing is: Allow all suggestions - after all, ideas that seem absurd at first can be the key to success.
 Pay particular attention to casually expressed offers to the other side, because they are often the determining factor for a friendly settlement.
 Ideally, there is a list of solution alternatives at the end of this phase.

 Step 10: Choose a solution

-Before you say goodbye to your “counterparty” / the participants in the conversation, you should repeat all the results (solutions and criteria) and make sure with the conflict partners that everyone has understood the same thing.
+Before you say goodbye to your “counterparty” / the participants in the conversation, you should repeat all the results (solutions and criteria) and make sure that all of the conflict partners have understood the same thing.
 Finally, ask the question: "Can you work constructively (again) with me / with each other after this interview?"

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!

 Consultant packages: You want to increase your reach or address applicants as an employer?
 For these and other topics we offer special Consultant packages (overview) - For example, a personal phone call (price is per hour).